 What Must Be Done Before Work Starts

-Before beginning to work on a machine, the following steps must be completed in sequence and according to the specific energy-control procedures established in the LOTO Program:
+Before working on a machine, the following steps must be completed in sequence and according to the specific energy-control procedures established in the LO/TO program:

 - If appropriate, install isolating devices such as pipe blocks

-If someone removes a lock or tag, and re-energizes a machine while people are still working on the machine, someone may be seriously injured or there may fatalities.
-It is extremely important that only the person, who applied a lock or tag, remove that lock or tag.
+If someone removes a lock or tag and re-energizes a machine while people are still working, someone may be seriously injured or killed.
+It is extremely important that only the person who applied a lock or tag remove that lock or tag.

-Before removing a lock or tag, the following steps must be followed.
-The specific actions required to accomplish these steps should be in the LOTO Program procedures for the machine or system:
+The specific actions required to accomplish these steps should be in the LO/TO program procedures for the machine or system.
+Generally, an employee should:

-- Inspect the machine or system, and its components, to assure it is operationally intact and that nonessential items are removed from the area.
+- Inspect the machine or system and its components to ensure it is operationally intact and that nonessential items are removed from the area

-The periodic review of the LOTO Program is essentially an audit of the LOTO procedures.
-It involves an inspector checking to ensure employees are familiar with their responsibilities and that the specified energy-control procedures or being properly used.
-The person doing the review must be an authorized person who is not involved with the LOTO procedure being reviewed.
-The purpose of the review is to determine the following:
+Employers should conduct periodic reviews of their LO/TO program—at least once per year, per OSHA standards—to ensure employees are familiar with their responsibilities and that the specified energy-control procedures are being followed.
+The person doing the review must be an authorized person who is not involved with the LO/TO procedure being reviewed.
+The review should determine the following:

 - Are employees following the energy-control procedures?

-- Do employees know their responsibilities as define by the procedures?
+- Do employees know their responsibilities as defined by the procedures?